mkudija/blog/content/articles/2018-06-11-altair-interactive.md

-# Sharing Interactive Altair Charts
+# Sharing Interactive Altair Charts on the Web

 <!-- {% notebook downloads/notebooks/altair-interactive/Altair-interactive.ipynb cells[:] %} -->
 Tried notebook, but does not render interctive plots..., so do manually